Volume 18, Issue 2 (4-2026) J Crop Breed 2026, 18(2): 129-145 | Back to browse issues page

 XML Persian Abstract Print

-Introduction and Objective: Bread wheat (Triticum aestivum L.), as one of the most important cereal crops worldwide, plays a fundamental role in providing both protein and calories for humans.
+Background: Bread wheat (Triticum aestivum L.), as one of the most important cereal crops worldwide, plays a fundamental role in providing both protein and calories for humans.
 However, the deficiency of micronutrients, particularly zinc (Zn), is recognized as one of the most serious challenges in wheat production and grain quality.
 Zinc functions as a cofactor for numerous enzymes and has a pivotal role in many essential biological processes, including photosynthesis, nitrogen metabolism, protein synthesis, and regulation of oxidative balance.
 Zn deficiency not only reduces crop yield but also limits the nutritional value of wheat grains, which adds to its importance from the perspective of human health and global food security.
 In this context, the exploitation of wheat genotypes with higher efficiency in zinc uptake and utilization can be considered a sustainable strategy to mitigate these limitations.
-Therefore, the present study was conducted to investigate the effects of soil Zn deficiency on morphophysiological traits, enzyme activities, and amino acid composition in wheat genotypes with contrasting zinc efficiency, to identify the underlying mechanisms of their differences, and provide a basis for selecting efficient genotypes to be used in breeding programs
+Therefore, the present study was conducted to investigate the effects of soil Zn deficiency on morphophysiological traits, enzyme activities, and amino acid compositions in wheat genotypes with contrasting zinc efficiency to identify the underlying mechanisms of their differences and provide a basis for selecting efficient genotypes to be used in breeding programs.

-Conclusion: The results showed that the Niknejad cultivar (Zn-efficient) has a higher ability to adapt to Zn deficiency compared to the Farin cultivar (Zn-inefficient).
+Conclusion: The results showed the higher ability of the Niknejad cultivar (Zn-efficient) to adapt to Zn deficiency compared to the Farin cultivar (Zn-inefficient).
 The Niknejad cultivar was able to maintain root and spike growth, the number of grains per spike, and yield even under Zn deficiency conditions, while the Farin cultivar exhibited a significant reduction in these traits.
-Study the activity of SOD and ALP enzymes in leaf and root indicated that the Zn-efficient cultivar, through increasing the activity of these enzymes, is capable of sustaining oxidative balance and improving Zn utilization, whereas the Zn-inefficient cultivar, under the influence of Zn deficiency, faced a reduction in enzyme activity.
-Furthermore, zinc concentration in the root and zinc and copper concentrations in the grain of the Zn-efficient cultivar were higher, which demonstrates a higher efficiency in the uptake, translocation, and remobilization of nutrients in these cultivars.
-In addition, the study of amino acids revealed that zinc deficiency led to a reduction in the concentration of both essential and non-essential amino acids in the grain of the Niknejad cultivar.
+Studying the activity of SOD and ALP enzymes in leaf and root indicated that the Zn-efficient cultivar, through increasing the activity of these enzymes, could sustain oxidative balance and improve Zn utilization, whereas the Zn-inefficient cultivar, under the influence of Zn deficiency, faced a reduction in enzyme activity.
+Furthermore, zinc concentration in the root and zinc and copper concentrations in the grain of the Zn-efficient cultivar were higher, demonstrating a higher efficiency in the uptake, translocation, and remobilization of nutrients in these cultivars.
+In addition, the study of amino acids revealed that zinc deficiency led to a reduction in the concentrations of both essential and non-essential amino acids in the grain of the Niknejad cultivar.
 In total, the findings of this research indicate that the selection of Zn-efficient cultivars can be an effective strategy for coping with Zn deficiency in soil.
 These cultivars, in addition to enhancing yield stability under Zn deficiency stress, also improve the nutritional quality of the grain and can be utilized as valuable genetic resources in breeding programs and in the development of new wheat cultivars.

 Type of Study: Research | Subject: Special